Aez35/miRScore/README.md

 * `result` - Pass/Fail result of miRScore for miRNA.
 * `flags` - Criteria that was not met by the miRNA according to Axtell and Meyers (2018).
 * `mismatch` - Number of mismatches in miRNA.
-* `mReads` - Sum of reads in all libraries that mapped to miRNA loci +/- 1 position.
+* `mReads` - Sum of reads in all libraries that mapped to miRNA locus +/- 1 position.
-* `msReads` - Sum of reads in all libraries that mapped to miRStar loci +/- 1 position.
+* `msReads` - Sum of reads in all libraries that mapped to miRStar locus +/- 1 position.
 * `totReads` - Total reads mapped to hairpin precursor across all libraries.
+* `n_libraries` - Number of libraries that reads were detected in for that miRNA locus
-* `precision_score` - Measure of read precision at miRNA loci.
+* `precision_score` - Measure of read precision at miRNA locus.
 Found by totaling the number of reads for miR and miRStar, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*

 ### RNAplots